ibm-mas/gitops/docs/accountrootmanifest.md

 ### Parameters
 #### `<source-repo-url>`
-The URL of the Git repository containing the MAS GitOps Helm Charts, e.g. https://github.com/ibm-mas/gitops.
+The URL of the Git repository containing the MAS GitOps Helm Charts, e.g. https://github.com/ibm-mas/gitops, aka the {{ source_repo() }}

 #### `<source-repo-revision>`
 The branch of `<source-repo-url>` to source the MAS GitOps Helm Charts from, e.g. `master`.

 #### `<config-repo>`
-The Git repository to source MAS cluster/instance configuration from
+The Git repository to source MAS cluster/instance configuration from, aka the {{ config_repo() }}

 #### `<config-repo-revision>`
 The revision of `<config-repo>` to source cluster/instance configuration from